 Present perfect

 The present perfect is created by using a present tense form of to have + the past participle been.
 Since been is the past participle for all conjugations, you just need to make to have agree with the subject.
-The third person singular (he/she/it) form of to have is has, and all other subjects use have.
+For the third person singular (he/she/it), you’ll get has been, and all other subjects will get have been.

 PRESENT PERFECT EXAMPLES